augiedb/elixir-dose-deck-second/README.md

 * Turn this into an OTP type thing.
 Run 1000 games at once.
 FOR FUN!
 And, er, test the logic behind choosing cards to see if minor tweaks give better results.

 I've been running it from inside `iex`.
-Go with `Games.play_a_game` and let 'er rip.
+Go with `Game.play_a_game` and let 'er rip.
 It's ugly, but it works.